Brunch & Batter

 Variations

 • Flavored ice cubes - Want to impress your guests?
 Try infusing your ice with whole cloves or star anise.
-When filling your ice cube tray, drop the whole spices in them, (until submerged) and allow them to fully freeze.
+When filling your ice cube tray, drop the whole spices in the cavities (until submerged) and allow them to freeze fully.
 When you are ready to prepare the cocktail, drop your ice cubes in.
 As the ice cubes melt, they will infuse the cocktail with even more chai flavor.

 • Adjust to your taste- Feel free to add more ginger beer, vodka, or chai to your liking.
 The amount you add will also depend on the size of the glass you are using.